germn/aiogen/README.md

+## WARNING

+This project is outdated and not supported.
+Don't use it.

 ## aiogen - asynchronous generators for asyncio

 `aiogen` - is emulation of asynchronous generators for `asyncio`.
 While it's not full implementation, it can be used to play with asynchronous generators while this future is not implemented in Python.